tolstj/usage-open-dota-api/README.md

 1. Load all heroes
 2. Show Hero detailed information
 3. Filter heroes by name
+4. Filter heroes by attack type

 Next steps:
-1. Add more filters (by attack type, by primary attribute, by roles)
+1. Add more filters of heroes (by primary attribute, by roles)
 2. Add professionals page
 3. Add teams page
 4. Add common statistics of dota